José Cabrera (Chilean footballer)

-José Miguel Cabrera Veloso (born 6 June 1967), also known as Lito Cabrera, is a former Chilean footballer who played as a left-back.
+José Miguel Cabrera Veloso (born 6 June 1967), also known as Lito Cabrera, is a Chilean former professional footballer who played as a left-back.
 Besides Chile, he played in Brazil.

 Career

 In his homeland, Cabrera developed his entire career at the Primera División.
 A product of Unión Española, he spent seven seasons with them from 1986 to 1992 and 1997, with a season on loan to Provincial Osorno in 1991.
 He was a member of the squads that won the Copa Chile in 1992 and 1993, alongside well-known players such as Ricardo Perdomo, José Luis Sierra, Ricardo González, among others.

 He also played for Palestino (1993 and 1995) and Santiago Wanderers (1996).

 Abroad, he had a stint in Brazil with Sport Recife and XV de Piracicaba.